buck-co/save-async/README.md

 * Thanks to [Dapper Dino for this tutorial](https://www.youtube.com/watch?v=f5GvfZfy3yk) which demonstrated how a form of the inversion of control design pattern could be used to make saving and loading easier.
 * Thanks to [Bronson Zgeb at Unity for this Unite talk](https://www.youtube.com/watch?v=uD7y4T4PVk0) which shows many of the pieces necessary for building a save system in Unity.

 ### License

 MIT License - Copyright (c) 2024 BUCK Design LLC [buck-co](https://github.com/buck-co)

+---

+_[BUCK](https://buck.co) is a global creative company that brings brands, stories, and experiences to life through art, design, and technology.
+If you're a Game Developer or Creative Technologist or want to get involved with our work, reach out and say hi via [Github](https://github.com/buck-co), [Instagram](https://www.instagram.com/buck_design/?hl=en) or our [Careers page](https://buck.co/careers). 👋_